Paralegal Studies Certificate

 Paralegals fill an important role in many legal teams as well as businesses or government institutions.
 These paraprofessionals perform legal work under the supervision of an attorney in the service of the needs of clients.
 Tulsa Community College's Paralegal Studies Program offers students the means to begin a rewarding and challenging career as a paralegal by earning a Post Degree Certificate (Cert.) in Paralegal Studies.
-For more information about the Paralegal Studies Program, see the Certificate Requirements and Degree Path in the course catalog.
+For more information about the Paralegal Studies Program, see the Certificate Requirements and Program Map in the course catalog.

 Unauthorized Practice of Law: The paralegal may be asked to accomplish a variety of duties as part of his or her job.
 However, paralegals are prohibited from offering legal advice and arguing cases in court; and paralegals may not provide legal services directly to the public, except as permitted by law.
 Paralegals either work with attorneys who assume professional responsibility for the final work product or in areas where ‘lay’ individuals are explicitly authorized by statute or regulation to assume certain law-related responsibilities.